TN Status: Employment Option for Canadian and Mexican Citizens04 Oct 2021

-Thanks to the North American Free Trade Agreement (NAFTA), qualifying Canadian and Mexican nationals can work in the United States in a wide-range of positions under the NAFTA professionals (TN) classification.
-Although the TN classification has some key limitations, in many cases, it can provide U.S. employers with a streamlined process for bringing in professional workers from Canada and Mexico.
+Under the U.S.-Mexico-Canada Agreement (USMCA), qualifying Canadian and Mexican nationals can work in the United States in a wide range of positions under the USMCA professionals (TN) classification.
+Although the TN classification has some key limitations, in many cases it can provide employers with a streamlined process for bringing in professional workers from Canada and Mexico.

 Who Qualifies for TN Status?

-The TN category was created pursuant to the NAFTA and is only available to citizens of Canada and Mexico.
-The foreign national must be coming to the United States to perform work for a U.S. company in any one of the sixty-three professions listed under the NAFTA.
-This broad list ranges from computer systems analyst and graphic designer, to apiculturist (i.e. beekeeper) and hotel manager.
-The NAFTA also lays out the minimum education, licensing, and/or experience requirements the candidate must possess to qualify for each profession.
+The TN category was created pursuant to the North American Free Trade Agreement (NAFTA), which was eventually replaced by the USMCA.
+It is only available to citizens of Canada and Mexico.
+The foreign national must be coming to the United States to perform work for a U.S. company in any one of the sixty-three professions listed under the USMCA.
+This broad list of professions ranges from computer systems analyst and graphic designer, to apiculturist (i.e. beekeeper) and hotel manager.
+The USMCA also lays out the minimum education, licensing, and/or experience requirements the candidate must possess to qualify for each profession.

 Unusual Filing Procedures for TN Allows for Speedy Adjudication

-Although a standard I-129 petition may be filed by an employer on behalf of proposed worker, most TN cases are filed using special procedures that allow for much quicker processing.
-A Canadian citizen does not need to obtain a visa to enter in TN status, and is permitted to file a TN application in person at a U.S. port of entry (POE) or pre-clearance / pre-flight inspection station.
-If approved, the Canadian beneficiary then can enter the United States immediately in TN status.
+Although a standard I-129 petition may be filed by an employer on behalf of a proposed worker, most TN cases are filed using special procedures that allow for much quicker processing.
+A Canadian citizen does not need to obtain a visa to enter the U.S. in TN status.
+The applicant is permitted to file a TN application in person at a U.S. port of entry (POE) or preclearance / pre-flight inspection station.
+If approved, the Canadian employee / beneficiary can then enter the United States immediately in TN status.
 A Mexican citizen, on the other hand, must obtain a visa before entering the U.S. in TN status.
 Rather than having to first file the petition with the U.S. Citizenship and Immigration Services (USCIS), however, thanks to a change in procedure in early 2014, Mexicans can now file the TN application directly at a consulate.

-TN Useful for Extended Stays, But No Immigrant Intent Permitted
+TN Useful for Extended Stays, But Immigrant Intent Not Permitted

-Initial TN status is granted for up to three years and is renewable indefinitely, as long as the individual continues to meet the requirements of the classification.
-But, unlike the H1B and L-1 nonimmigrant classifications, TN status does not specifically allow for dual intent.
-Thus, it is important that the TN worker and employers obtain appropriate immigration advice if there is a need or desire to pursue permanent resident status or otherwise abandon ties to the home country.
+Initial TN status is granted for up to three years and is renewable indefinitely, as long as the individual continues to meet the requirements of the TN classification.
+Unlike the H1B and L-1 nonimmigrant classifications, TN status does not specifically allow for dual intent.
+Thus, it is important that the TN worker and employer obtain appropriate immigration advice if there is a need or desire to pursue U.S. permanent resident status or otherwise abandon ties to the home country.